Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-July27, my pre-colleage recommend an experienced project manager in the morning, after lunch, i decide to meet her.
+July27, my pre-colleage recommend an experienced project manager Mrs. Xia in the morning, after lunch, i decide to meet her.
+Not just we live not far, but she is the fastest to understand SeeLayer's intention and propose several valuable questions.
+We drink coffee and brainstorm the future form.
+Although in 3 hrs we cannot organize each possibilies, the way you see must be Slide+Audio.
+This is a brand-new form to supplement video tutorial.

 July26, dark-mode and other interfaces lack of details, talk with coder Liu 2 hrs, he persuade me to find a professional project manager to design the pro fuctions.